How to Choose the Best Aquarium Heater

 Choosing an aquarium heater may not seem like a major deal, but pick the wrong size or brand and you could end up with some problems in your fish tank.
 Choose one that's tough to work with and you're going to find yourself frustrated and annoyed.

-I can't even imagine how many different aquarium heater brands I've used over the years.
+I can't even imagine how many different aquarium heaters I've used over the years.
 Some were good, and others really, really bad.
 Perhaps you can learn from my mistakes!

 So, what separates a good aquarium heater from a bad one?
 When I consider a heater for my fish tanks, I look at a few factors:

 - It must be adjustable.
 This may seem like a no-brainer, but there are some heaters on the market that are pre-set for a certain temperature.
 You can't adjust them.
 I avoid these, because if you need to raise or lower your tank temperature there is nothing you can do about it.
 I'd rather a heater with a thermostat I can control.

 - The control knob must be easily accessible when the heater is in the tank.
 Some of these things seem like they were made by people who never owned a fish tank in their lives.
 The better ones will have a nice, big control knob that's easy to grab and twist when the unit is in the water.